He-Is-HaZaRdOuS/507PA1/README.md

 https://github.com/He-Is-HaZaRdOuS/507PA1 </br>

 # About
-This project aims to use MPI to speed up image processing algorithms, specifically focusing on lanczos rescaling.
+This project aims to use MPI and OpenMP to speed up image processing algorithms, specifically focusing on lanczos rescaling.
+All the executables produce the same image pixel-wise.

 # Disclaimer!
 CMake does not recognize non-english characters in the build path. </br>